SynprezFM: a full-fledged Yamaha DX7 emulator for Android by Jean-Marc Desprez

-SynprezFM II is a Yamaha DX7 emulator (or should I say "tribute"?) that was developed under Linux first, then optimized for Android.
+SynprezFM II is a Yamaha DX7 emulator (or should I say "tribute"?) that was initialy developed under Linux, then optimized for Android.
 It is freely available on Google Play in English,

 French and Spanish, with no advertisements

-It offers 1024 patches of various style sounds, and has a patch editor since version 2.0.1.
+It offers 1024 patches of different types of sounds, and ncludes a patch editor since version 2.0.1.

-The most interesting part lies within the sound engine, that reproduces with decent accuracy the rendering of the original instrument, given the same patches.
+The most interesting part lies within the sound engine, that reproduces with quite a decent accuracy the sound of the original DX7, given the same patches.

-It is able to generate 16 channels on machines of average power, and supports 6 operators and 32 algorithms.
-On large screens, it displays 2 independant keyboards.
+It is able to generate 16 channels on machines of average power, and supports the 6 operators across the 32 algorithms.
+On large screens, it can even display 2 independant keyboards.

 It is also possible to import 32 patch sysex files to compare the emulation with the original